0x3ds/0x3ds.github.io/_posts/HacktheBox/Machines/Windows/Hard/2025-11-01-htb-object.md

 ![light mode only](/assets/img/posts/htb/machines/windows/hard/object/object_7.png){: .light .w-100 .shadow .rounded-10 w='1212' h='668' }
 ![dark mode only](/assets/img/posts/htb/machines/windows/hard/object/object_7.png){: .dark .w-100 .shadow .rounded-10 w='1212' h='668' }

-We can see that it requires an authentication token to be function.
+We can see that it requires an authentication token to be set in order for the `Trigger build remotely` option to be function and work correctly.
+Since we can set it to anything we want, we will pick the name `ShadowAuthToken` and set the authentication token as that.

 ![light mode only](/assets/img/posts/htb/machines/windows/hard/object/object_10.png){: .light .w-100 .shadow .rounded-10 w='1212' h='668' }